TrotelCoin/trotelcoin/README.md

 # 🚀 TrotelCoin

-TrotelCoin is an ERC-20 token project on Ethereum.
+TrotelCoin is an ERC-20 token project on Polygon.
 The smart contract allows for the creation and management of a token called TrotelCoin (symbol: TROTEL). 🪙

 ## 📝 Description